~/offline $ ssh anonymous @relay.offlineapp.org

 No cloud backup at all no opt-in no yes

-No metadata logging no partial no yes
+No metadata persisted no partial no yes

 Open source server no yes no yes

-Works anonymously no no no yes
+Works fully anonymously no no no yes

 What's live.
 What's next.